Frequently Asked Questions

 The power supply is "what separates the men from the boys."
 A receiver is very efficient and cost-effective way to get is all in one package, but there are "issues".
 Unfortunately, consumers want all the "bells and whistles" without understanding the importance of power supply.
 Many manufacturers offer the "bells and whistles", but, compromise the power supply to be price competitive.
 There are a few manufacturers that are the exception.

 Everyone understands they need plenty of power, but the role of power supply is not understood.
-There is one important concept you need to understand when shopping for an amplifier or receiver---and it is somewhat like understanding "good" and "bad" cholesterol.
+There is one important concept you need to understand when shopping for an amplifier or receiver: and it is somewhat like understanding "good" and "bad" cholesterol.
 The ratio is very important.
 An Gold Standard for an amplifier would be to double the power at 4 ohms.
 This concept is important even if you are buying an 8 ohm speaker.
 If the amplifier is rated at 80 watts at 8 ohms, it should (ideally) produce 160 watts at 4 ohms (or close to it).
 None of the receivers will do that.
 However, this is the benchmark of a good amplifier design.
 A 10 watt amplifier that produces 20 watts at 4 ohms "speaks volumes" about the PHILOSOPHY of the designer.
 (But, of course, it does not tell you if a 10 watt amplifier is enough for your room.)
+In the final analysis, buy an amplifier that comes as close to doubling the power at 4 ohms as your budget will allow.

 A new type of amplifier (Class D) has become more popular because it is a "green" design and uses less power plus it is smaller in size compared to conventional amplifier designs.
 We have heard reports of Class D amplifiers shutting down when driving 4 ohm loads or sound quality that is less-than-desirable.
-Some, more recent designs are much better.
+Quite frankly, some sound very poor on Maggies.
+However, more recent designs of high-end models are much better.
 Because we do not have the time to determine which models of Class D designs are compatible with Maggies, we must take a conservative approach.
-Class A/B designs with high current capability have proven a good choice for many decades.
+Direct-coupled, Class A/B designs with high current capability have proven a good choice for many decades.

 How much power do I need? [top]